 Please do not do that and travel by public transportation.
 It’s so easy and convenient, plus you’re in charge of your own time.

 You can buy a combination ticket for entrance to the park (a skip-the-line ticket) and the bus 858 from Schiphol Amsterdam Airport.
 You can buy yours here.
 It's a bargain and it will save you a lot of time!
-When we go ourselves this is the ticket we would get ourselves.
+When we would travel ourselves from the airport this is the ticket we would buy.

 Regular Taxi - Why we think this is not a good idea